 Professional Seminar & Internship in School Psychology I is the first of a two-part culminating component of school psychology training conducted under the joint supervision of a credentialed school psychologist and university faculty.
 Students are expected to discuss professional experiences including counseling, psychological assessment(s), report writing, participation in team meetings, consultation, ethical & legal issues in school psychology and service to diverse ethnic, cultural, disability, gender and sexual orientation groups.
-It is expected that at the completion of the internship year (minimum 1200 hours), students will be prepared to function independently as school psychologists.
-Pre-requisite: Full Time Status in the School Psychology Program, cleared for Internship or permission of School Psychology Program Director.
+It is expected that at the completion of the internship year (minimum 1250+ hours), students will be prepared to function independently as school psychologists.
+Prerequisite: Full time enrollment in the School Psychology Program, successful completion of first two years of Program of Study; Praxis 2, "Meets the Standards" in all areas for Professional Work Dispositions; cleared for Internship or permission of School Psychology Program Director Every year.
+3 Credits